The Wedding

 "Allison!
 We have a major problem!
 The groom has left the building."
 Charles screams through the headset.

 I let out a sigh.
 I know why he left.
 I brace myself for the fall out and head towards the bridal suite once again.
-It is confirmed when I find Savannah crying in the bathroom.
-Half her makeup running down her cheeks.
-Her mom is beet red and the step brother has his hands in his pockets, head hanging low, with blood staining his shirt from a split lip.
+It is confirmed when I find Savannah crying in the bathroom half her makeup running down her cheeks.
+Her mom is beet red but attempting to console her from making a scene.
+The step brother is using a cold champagne bottle for his busted lip that's currently staining the carpet.
 I assume that to be the handy work of Michael which I can't help but be proud of.

 Savannah's Dad personally addresses the waiting guests.
 He gives them his apologies using the excuse that there was a complication with Savannah's medical health and was taken to the hospital.
 I am sure those closest to the family know Savannah is pregnant as they gasp.
 People file out and after everyone leaves Savannah leaves too.